Franc Veliu

-Franc Veliu (born 11 November 1988 in Vlorë) is an Albanian professional footballer who plays mainly as a defender for Kosovan club Gjilani and the Albania national team.
+Franc Veliu (born 11 November 1988) is an Albanian former professional footballer who played mainly as a defender.
 His natural position is left back but he has also played as a left midfielder and even as a central defender.

 He only played for one club team at professional level between 2006 and 2015, before joining Kukësi in 2015.
 He has only ever won two trophies in his career so far, two times Albanian Cup in 2009 and 2014 after winning in the final against Tirana and against current club Kukësi in 2009 and 2014 respectively.

 Club career

 Flamurtari Vlorë

 He made his debut for Flamurtari Vlorë in 2006 and since then has cemented his place in his hometown club's first team.
 He has spent most of his career in the left back position but he has also played as a left midfielder and most recently as a central defender as well.
 On 29 October 2008, he scored his first hat-trick, an unusual achievement for a defender, in a 1–6 away win against Naftëtari Kuçovë valid for the first leg of the first round of 2008–09 Albanian Cup.

 He was voted Flamurtari's player of the year for 2014 by the club's fans, beating Bruno Telushi and Ardit Shehaj who came second and third respectively.